9 Signs you need a new accountant

 3. The firm you use is compliance focused

 Paying fees every year to make sure you’re compliant and legally sound in the eyes of HMRC might just be all the peace of mind you’re after.
 However, for most entrepreneurs, their long-term plans won’t just be about being compliant and making sure their VAT return is filed on time.
-They’ll want an accountant who can make them more profitable and can think about the wider issues surrounding their business.
+They’ll want an accountant service that can make them more profitable and can think about the wider issues surrounding their business.

 Being compliant is just scratching the surface.
 Where is the business advice that is helping your business to grow and be more successful?